 Drawing on empirical research and theoretical analysis, the project aims to provide critical insights into the dynamics and implications of this rising culture of self-monitoring and health management, enabled by the rapid spread of tracking devices and apps in everyday life.

-She is Senior Lecturer in Culture, Digital Humanities and Creative Industries at King’s College London.
-She is also a Marie Curie Fellow and Associate Professor (2015-2017) at the Aarhus Institute of Advanced Studies where she has been researching the phenomenon of the Quantified Self and health tracking culture.
+She is Senior Lecturer in Culture, Digital Humanities and Creative Industries at King’s College London and a former Marie Curie Fellow and Associate Professor (2015-2017) at the Aarhus Institute of Advanced Studies.

-You can find more details on Btihaj’s academic workhere.
+You can find more details on Dr Ajana's academic workhere.